bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ![](https://cdn-images-1.medium.com/max/800/0*KxF-AuqgX7UklUa4.png)

-HTML stands for “Hypertext Markup Language”.
-Basically, HTML is the structure for the website, words, bullet points, data tables, etc. CSS stands for “Cascading Style Sheets” which means it’s the “Style” it’s how to make your website look professional, and look visually appealing.
+HTML stands for “Hypertext Markup Language ".
+Basically, HTML is the structure for the website, words, bullet points, data tables, etc. CSS stands for “Cascading Style Sheets " which means it’s the “Style " it’s how to make your website look professional, and look visually appealing.
 JS is how to make your website actually \*\*work\*\*.

 For example, if you created something like YouTube and one of the options you can watch videos, you used HTML for the title, you used CSS for the color/s, and you have to make it actually work!
 So when you click on it it will run the video.
 This is an example of the three programming languages working in unison to form an experience you’re already familiar with if you’re reading this…